 - 1.1.
 My appointment was advertised in the Gibraltar Gazette and in the following publications: The Gibraltar Chronicle, The Panorama Newspaper, The Irish Times, The BVI Beacon, and Aftenposten. - 1.2.
 The opening of these winding up proceedings was also published in the Official Journal of the European Union on 16 January 2013. - 1.3.
-I sent out notices to 12,265 addressees who it appeared from the records available to me were or may have been policyholders (i.e., holders of a contract of insurance issued by the Company), and to 22 recipients indicated by the records available to me to be a creditor of the Company ("the Notices"). - 1.4.
-I have also continued to make documents relevant to the liquidation of the Company available on the liquidation internet website at www.lemmaeurope.com ("the Website") and have drawn attention to the Website in the Notices.
+Notices were sent out to 12,265 addressees who it appeared from the records available to me were or may have been policyholders (i.e., holders of a contract of insurance issued by the Company), and to 22 recipients indicated by the records available to me to be a creditor of the Company ("the Notices"). - 1.4.
+Documents relevant to the liquidation of the Company are made available on the liquidation website at www.lemmaeurope.com ("the Website").